cpojer/mootools-filemanager/README.md

 * hideClose: (boolean, defaults to *false*) Whether to hide the close button in the right corner
 * hideOnClick: (boolean, defaults to *false*) When true, hides the FileManager when the area outside of it is clicked
 * hideOverlay: (boolean, defaults to *false*) When true, hides the background overlay
+* hideQonDelete: (boolean, defaults to *false*) When true, hides the Dialog asking 'are you sure' when you have clicked on any 'delete file/directory' button

 Options if Uploader is included